 Many European Digital Innovation Hubs (EDIH) will be based on existing clusters, or include organisations that are part of an EEN consortia.
 The SME Strategy also commits to expand Digital Innovation Hubs in connection with Startup Europe and the EEN and provide a seamless service within local and regional ecosystems.
 Access the guidance document (.pdf) to establish these collaborations.

-Following the ongoing negotiations on the Multi-annual Financial Framework in general and the Digital Europe Programme in particular, a first restricted call for EDIHs is expected to be launched at the end of May 2021, to enable selected EDIHs to start their operation early in 2022.
+Following the ongoing development of the workprogramme of the Digital Europe Programme, a first restricted call for EDIHs is expected to be launched in September 2021, to enable selected EDIHs to start their operation towards the second quarter of 2022.